brunnels/talos-cluster/README.md

 1. Install Talos:

    📍 _It might take a while for the cluster to be setup (10+ minutes is normal).
-During which time you will see a variety of error messages like: "couldn't get current server API group list," "error: no matching resources found", etc. **This is a normal.** If this step gets interrupted, e.g. by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>, you likely will need to [reset the cluster](#-reset) before trying again_
+During which time you will see a variety of error messages like: "couldn't get current server API group list," "error: no matching resources found", etc. 'Ready' will remain "False" as no CNI is deployed yet. **This is a normal.** If this step gets interrupted, e.g. by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>, you likely will need to [reset the cluster](#-reset) before trying again_

     ```sh
     task bootstrap:talos
     ```

-2. Install cilium, coredns, spegel, flux and sync the cluster to the repository state:
+2. Push your changes to git:

     ```sh
+    git add -A
+    git commit -m "chore: add talhelper encrypted secret :lock:"
+    git push
+    ```

+3. Install cilium, coredns, spegel, flux and sync the cluster to the repository state:

+    ```sh
     task bootstrap:apps
     ```

-### Stage 5: Cluster Verification

-_Mic check, 1, 2_ - In a few moments applications should be lighting up like Christmas in July 🎄

-1. View common resources in your cluster.
+4. Watch the rollout of your cluster happen:

+   📍 _Depending on the features you choose a successful rollout will include pods being deployed into the **cert-manager, flux-system, network and openebs-system** namespaces_

     ```sh
-    task kubernetes:resources
+    watch kubectl get pods --all-namespaces
     ```

-2. ⚠️ It might take `cert-manager` awhile to generate certificates, this is normal so be patient.

-3. 🏆 **Congratulations** if all goes smooth you will have a Kubernetes cluster managed by Flux and your Git repository is driving the state of your cluster.

-4. 🧠 Now it's time to pause and go get some motel motor oil ☕ and admire you made it this far!

 ## 📣 Flux w/ Cloudflare post installation